Showing posts sorted by relevance for query July. Sort by date Show all posts

 Michigan Lily (Lillium michiganense)

-The Michigan Lily is a two to five-foot, single-stemmed native, perennial wildflower with sword-like leaves arranged in whorls.
+Michigan lily (Lillium michiganense) grows two to five feet tall.
+It is a single-stemmed wildflower with sword-like leaves arranged in whorls.
 Its stem often branches at the tip to form additional flower stalks.
 Orange flowers, up to three inches across, have petals that curve backward.
 Dark spots mark the inner surface of the six petals.
 It prefers full to partial sun, loamy or sandy soil, and moist conditions.
-(July)

 Clasping Milkweed (Asclepias amplexicaulis)